Verizon 200 at the Brickyard: 2022

 Tyler Reddick earned the pole for the race after a two-round qualifying session.
 Reddick went on to lead the first 12 laps before pitting before the first stage break.
 Chase Briscoe took the lead and won the first stage.
 Following the stage break, Ryan Blaney opted to stay out on the track and went on to lead the next 16 laps before pitting and Christopher Bell took over the race lead and went on to win the second stage.

 The first natural caution of the race came on lap 62 when Kyle Larson's brakes failed going into turn one and he smashed into Ty Dillon.
-Reddick cycled back to the front and lead the field back to green and lead until debris on the frontstrech caused another caution on lap 78.
+Reddick cycled back to the front and lead the field back to green and lead until debris on the frontstretch caused another caution on lap 78.
 Reddick once again got the lead and out-dueled Chase Elliott before Elliott was spun.
 The caution came back out on lap 81 due to Austin Dillon getting stuck in the gravel, which forced overtime.

 Reddick and A. J. Allmendinger were on the front row to start the final restart.
 Reddick was able to get the lead before turn one where several cars were spun.
 To try to avoid the cars in turn one, Ross Chastain, running fourth, took an access road around the turn and was able to come out in second.
 Chastain and Reddick raced for the lead over the next two laps, and Reddick ultimately won his second race of the season.
 NASCAR ruled that since Chastain missed turn one, that he would be assessed a 30-second penalty.
-Austin Dillon was also given the same penalty which gave them a 27th and 30th place finish respectively.
+Austin Dillon was also given the same penalty which gave them a 27th- and 30th-place finish respectively.